Medical Editor: John P. Cunha, DO, FACOEP

-Valium (Diazepam) is a medication belonging to the drug class benzodiazepine.
+Valium (diazepam) is a benzodiazepine prescribed for the treatment of anxiety, seizures, muscle spasms, and symptoms of alcohol withdrawal.
 Valium is available as a generic drug.
-Valium is prescribed for the treatment of anxiety, seizures, muscle spasms, and symptoms of alcohol withdrawal.
-Common side effects of Valium include drowsiness, fatigue, constipation, and ataxia (loss of balance).
+Common side effects of Valium include:

 Valium usual oral dose is 2-10 mg given 2-4 times daily.
 Drug interactions with Valium include alcohol, barbiturates, and narcotics, cimetidine (Tagamet), ketoconazole (Nizoral), omeprazole (Prilosec) fluvoxamine (Luvox), and fluoxetine (Prozac).
 Valium use during pregnancy may cause adverse effects in the fetus and it is secreted in breast milk so it should be avoided while breastfeeding.
 If Valium is discontinued abruptly after long term use, it may lead to seizures, insomnia, headaches, nausea, vomiting, lightheadedness, sweating, anxiety, and fatigue.

 Our Valium Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.